 Drop the Sales Voice

-You know the voice—the one that sounds like you're reading from a script, or the overly enthusiastic tone that screams "I'm trying to sell you something."
+You know the voice.
+The one that sounds like you're reading from a script, or the overly enthusiastic tone that screams "I'm trying to sell you something."
 Drop it.

 People buy from people they trust.
 Trust is built through genuine connection, not sales techniques.
 When prospects feel that you truly understand their situation and have their best interests at heart, the sale becomes a natural conclusion rather than something you have to push for.